 You would then combine these values using the three-point estimating formulas for a full probability distribution or for estimating other variables and potential situations.

 It’s necessary to understand when, why, and how to use three-point estimating for the PMP exam.
 You should know the various three-point estimating formulas and aspects of Estimating Costs and Schedules and what scenarios might require them.

 Three-point estimate formula PMP

 There are two approaches to three-point estimating you should know.
 Each approach uses an estimating formula that places a different weight on the three estimated points: optimistic (O), most likely (M), and least likely (L).

 The triangular distribution is also known as a simple average.
 This form of three-point estimating is based on the average of each of the three estimated values.
-Simply add O+M+L and divide by three to get your three-point estimate (E).
+Simply add O+M+L and divide by six to get your three-point estimate (E).

 The PERT approach, or Program Evaluation and Review Technique, is also known as a beta distribution or weighted average.
 This three-point estimating formula gives more weight to the most likely estimate (M).
 You would use the following formula to get the three-point estimate (E):

 After estimating each task using these three-point estimating formulas, the next step is to estimate the total value for the project.
 This formula is relatively simple: add together the estimates for each task in a project to get the total sum estimate for the project.
 Here’s the formula: